salesforce/lwc/CONTRIBUTING.md

 * **test**: Adding missing tests or correcting existing tests

 #### Commit Scope

-The scope should be the name of the npm package affected (as perceived by the person reading the changelog generated from commit messages.
+The scope should be the name of the npm package affected, as perceived by the person reading the changelog.

 There are currently a few exceptions to the "use package name" rule: